rya-sge/access-denied/_posts/2026-09-16-aztec-packable-storage-packing.md

 **Q: A `PublicMutable<bool>` and a `PublicMutable<u64>` sit next to each other in storage.
 Does the framework pack them like Solidity would?**

 No. Each state variable is allocated its own slots from its own `Packable::N`; two neighbouring variables never share a slot.
-To pack them you put both members in one struct with a hand-written `Packable` and hold that struct in one state variable — which changes the type of the variable, and so the layout.
+To pack them you put both members in one struct with a hand-written `Packable` and hold that struct in one state variable, which changes the type of the variable, and so the layout.

 **Q: Why did hand-packing two `bool`s make a private function *more* expensive?**

-Because the struct was read from a `DelayedPublicMutable` in a private function.
-That read is a historical storage proof against a hash of the whole value, so the second field cost almost nothing, while extracting two bits from one field added a few constraints.
-Seven gates, in the measured case: negligible, but with the opposite sign to the prediction.
-The public write of the same struct did save a slot.
+Because the struct was read from a `DelayedPublicMutable` in a private function, and that read does not pay per field.
+The private read proves one storage slot — the hash of the whole value — and re-hashes the preimage in-circuit to check it; a second field is one more input to a hash the circuit computes anyway, a few gates.
+Recovering two `bool`s from one packed `Field` costs more than that: a cast to an integer (a range check), two bit masks (bit decomposition) and two comparisons.
+Net effect in the measured case: **+7 gates** on a 120,000-gate transfer, negligible but with the opposite sign to the prediction.
+The public write of the same struct did save storage operations.
 Measure per context and say which one the claim is about.

+**Q: How can a `DelayedPublicMutable` read in private cost "almost nothing" per extra field, when a public storage read costs thousands of gates?**

+A private function cannot read current public storage; it proves a *historical* read against the anchor block, with a Merkle inclusion path into the public data tree, at roughly 3,500–4,000 gates per slot proven.
+If a struct were stored as `N` plain slots, a private read would need `N` such proofs. `DelayedPublicMutable` avoids that with `WithHash`: the public write stores the `N` packed fields *plus* a Poseidon2 hash of all of them in one extra slot.
+The private read then proves the inclusion of **that one slot only**, fetches the `N`-field preimage from an oracle (unconstrained), and re-hashes it in the circuit to assert it matches the proven hash.
+The cost is therefore one inclusion proof, independent of `N`, plus one hash whose cost grows by a handful of gates per additional field.
+That is why packing two fields into one saves almost nothing on the private read, and why the unpacking arithmetic can outweigh it.
+On the public side the same variable is stored as `2N + 2` slots (current and scheduled value, the delay change and the hash), so `N` from 2 to 1 turns six `SSTORE`s into four on every scheduled write: a real saving, in gas, on the sequencer, which the private measurement says nothing about.

 **Q: A struct's `N` goes from 3 to 2.
 What exactly breaks on a deployed contract?**